 Dr. Greg Phipps was born and raised in the Midwest of the United States.
 He is a counselor, counselor educator, and higher education professional living in Greensboro, North Carolina, where he has resided for the last 16 years.
 A former photographer and designer, Dr. Phipps transitioned into counseling after going through his own career counseling.
 Since then, he has forged a path toward helping others through counseling and teaching.
 He has a Master of Science degree in Clinical Mental Health Counseling and a doctorate in Rehabilitation Counseling and Counselor Education.
 As a Licensed Professional Counselor Associate (LPCA) in North Carolina and National Certified Counselor (NCC), he has a passion for serving individuals, couples, and families with a variety of mental health and wellness needs.
 In addition, he works in higher education teaching as an adjunct counseling instructor and administration as the Director of Institutional Effectiveness for North Carolina A&T State University.
 He can also be found on occasion leading workshops and trainings within the Greensboro community on counseling and wellness related topics.

 When asked about his approach to serving clients, he shared:

 “In brief, my approach is grounded in humanistic philosophy that heavily relies on developmental, systemic, and multicultural understandings.
 I draw ideas and techniques from Adlerian Individual Psychology, cognitive-behavioral therapy, narrative therapy, and Gestalt psychology.
-I believe all individuals have inherent worth, seek meaning and purpose, and strive toward wanting to be the best we can be in life.
+I believe all individuals have inherent worth, seek meaning and purpose, and strive toward wanting to be their best in life.
 I believe my job is to help people empower themselves to understand and enact these principles.”